square-foot/HTMX-FrontEnd/README.md

 So as a start, here is a simple method by which the user can send a TOML data to a server -- and TOML is quite good to capture a lot of complex JSON obj.

+(The sample file has 2 such TOML forms, just to check if multiple forms can work from the same HTML page)

 According to me, this is simple and quite useful.
 Your experience may vary.
 This was written in a day, and so expect some errors.
 But I think I have tested this reasonably well.